abgox/scoop-i18n/readme.md

 ## Introduce

-An internationalization tool designed for [Scoop](https://scoop.sh/) to help users of different languages use Scoop more easily.
+An internationalization tool (language pack) for [Scoop](https://scoop.sh/) helps users of different languages use Scoop more easily.

-- 🚀 Non-intrusive: Does not modify the core code of Scoop.
+- 🚀 Non-intrusive: Does not modify the core code of Scoop, and no side effects.
-- 🌍 Multilingual coverage: Supports multiple languages and is continuously expanding.
+- 🌍 Multi-language: Supports multiple languages and is expanding.

 ## Usage